 DACA and TPS Resources

 For undocumented students at Harvard College, the Harvard Office for Equity, Diversity, and Inclusion is available to assist and serve as a point of contact to help students navigate support services.
 There you'll find resources on campus and in the community, resources for parents, as well as a list of frequently asked questions.
-For Harvard College students who have questions about this information, please contact Katie Derzon, the Fellow for Undocumented Students.

 We recognize this is a time of anxiety and frustration for many members of our community.
 If you need emotional support, there are counselors available for students through Counseling and Mental Health Services, as well as through the Employee Assistance Program for faculty and staff.